FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 CL12 - Chapter hosts a Professor Dinner each semester where they bring an interesting professor from the campus to the house for a nice dinner and talk on his or her area of expertise.

 CL15 - The chapter holds a faculty appreciation dinner at the chapter house.
-Each member invites his favorite professors and they host a dinner for those who come to appreciate the work they do.
+Each member invites his favorite professor, and they host a dinner for those who come to appreciate the work they do.

 CL16 - The chapter has worked to build a more positive image at the university and within the community by publishing their chapter events in a local magazine.